jonaslu/iamjonas/src/posts/2017/01/blogger-custom-template-this-site.md

 Caveats
 -------

 As said on the outset - this post is aimed at creating a sane template that is highly customizable.
-However in going that route - the [default theme configurator](https://support.google.com/blogger/answer/176245?hl=en&ref_topic=3339243) and most of the settings inlined in the template will break.
+However in going that route - the [default theme configurator](https://support.google.com/blogger/answer/176245?hl=en&ref_topic=3339243) and most of the settings inlined in the templatewill break.
 It relies on widgets and sections being named a certain way and my approach was to go bare metal html.
 You'll have complete control and can add things back in later.
 But it's going to hurt.

 If you don't want (or know how to) to do html via xml and css this path is not the way to go.
 [Download](http://bit.ly/zSxS1c) some pre-baked instead.
 No shame.